HiccupinGminor/HiccupinGminor.github.io/now/index.md

 title: What I'm Doing
 published: true
 ---
-*Updated: 8/31/2020*
+*Updated: 3/3/2024*

 ### Working on
-* Shoku, Freelancing, Learning about AI / ML
+* Building a prototype for the successor to Saladbot V1
+* GreenHomesForSale.com
+* TownPost

 ### Reading
-* Deep Work (re-reading) by Cal Newport
-* Society of Mind by Marvin Minsky
-* Artificial Intelligence: A Modern Approach by Peter Norvig and Stuart Russell
+* HBR Guide to Buying a Small Business